 Blackened Salmon Fillets On The Grill

 Blackened Salmon is seasoned to perfection for a boldly spiced crust.
-Prepared on the grill the tender and flaky salmon fillets are served with a sweet mango salsa that results in an irresistible 10-minute meal.
+Prepared on the grill (or oven) the tender and flaky salmon fillets are served with a sweet mango salsa that results in an irresistible 10-minute meal.

 If you’re looking for grill-friendly dinner recipes for next time, try our Garlic Dill Flank Steak Sliders, Lemon Rosemary Grilled Chicken, Grilled Orange Fig Glazed Turkey Burgers, and Grilled Corn On The Cob.